ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/server/security/authentication/certificate-management.markdown

 ####  *Using ETL for selective, one-way data transfer*

 Some developers need to provide partial access to a database that also contains sensitive data.
-One approach is to set up an ETL:
+One approach is to set up an [Extract, Transform, Load (ETL) task](../../../studio/database/tasks/ongoing-tasks/ravendb-etl-task):

 1. [Create](../../../studio/database/create-new-database/general-flow) a dedicated database which the public will be able to access.
 2. [Generate a client certificate](../../../server/security/authentication/certificate-management#generate-client-certificate) with "User" security clearance so that